Habbie/isp-vlans/README.md

 # VLAN numbers used by access ISPs

+This table attempts to collect VLAN numbers used by various access ISPs around the world.
+My initial purpose for this was so that I can avoid using those numbers in my home network.

+Based on community contributions, the table now also lists a few non-ISP VLAN numbers that have specific semantics.

 You can contribute to this list [via GitHub](https://github.com/Habbie/isp-vlans).

 If you are looking for more information on configuring your own equipment with an ISP, [AVM keeps a nice list of links](https://nl.avm.de/service/vrije-modemkeuze/).